dsvid/cloudformation-threagile-bridge/README.md

 # cloudformation-threagile-bridge
 a project to automatically translate (some) AWS CloudFormation constructs to Threagile's asset/communication link/trust boundary model to aid with agile threat modelling using Threagile (https://threagile.io/)

+There is a video demo available here: https://youtu.be/0tWYThqeanA

+NOTE: This tool is still in a fairly early state, see the "Future improvements" section below for features that we would like to add later.

 ## What does it do?

 This script takes an existing threagile yaml input file, and a Cloud Formation template (either yaml or json).